 What’s the best length for blog posts?
-How long should a blog post be?
+How long should a blog post be in 2025?

 Well, the ideal blog post length for most posts is between 1,500 – 2,500 words—and we’ll expand on that below.